chathuri-sam/Modeling-Spatial-Dependence-in-Multi-Species-Point-Patterns/README.md

 ## **Usage**

-To replicate the analysis:
+Follow these steps to reproduce the analysis:
 1. Simulate bi-variate MLGCP scenarios and fit them using the SPIGPP models. [reproducible_MLGCP_Scenarios.R](src/reproducible_MLGCP_Scenarios.R),
 2. Next, simulate bi-variate SPIGPP scenarios and fit them using the MLGCP models. [reproducible_PPJSDM scenarios.R](src/reproducible_PPJSDM%20scenarios.R)
-   For both of these mis-specified sceanrios, we check the model fit using the empirical and fitted K functions.
+   For both of these mis-specified scenarios, we check the model fit by comparing the empirical and fitted K functions.
-3. Then, replicate the 5 species simulation study in [Hessellund et al. (2022)](https://doi.org/10.1111/rssc.12530) and fit it with SPIGPP models and evaluate the fit using the empirical an fitted K functions [reproducible_5_species_simulation.R](src/reproducible_5_species_simulation.R)
+3. Next, reproduce the five-species simulation study from [Hessellund et al. (2022)](https://doi.org/10.1111/rssc.12530) and fit it with MLGCP and SPIGPP models.
+Then evaluate the fit using the empirical an fitted K functions [reproducible_5_species_simulation.R](src/reproducible_5_species_simulation.R)
-4. Finally apply MLGCP and SPIGPP models to the South Carolina Savannah river site study (Good & Whipple (1982)) [Reproducible Swamp Data Analysis.R](src/Reproducible%20Swamp%20Data%20Analysis.R).
+4. Finally, apply both models to the South Carolina Savannah River site dataset from Good & Whipple (1982) using [Reproducible Swamp Data Analysis.R](src/Reproducible%20Swamp%20Data%20Analysis.R).

-The final results and interpretations of them can be found the paper.
+Detailed results and interpretations are available in the paper.

 ## Acknowledgments